https://digitaltrade.blog.gov.uk/2025/06/24/product-adoption-what-it-is-why-it-matters-and-how-to-improve-it/

 Stephanie Chaytor

-Working in an engagement role within Digital Data and Technology (DDaT) at the Department for Business and Trade (DBT), every day I come up against a new work or concept that I do not understand.
+Working in an engagement role within Digital Data and Technology (DDaT) at the Department for Business and Trade (DBT), every day I come up against a new word or concept that I do not understand.
 What is code?
 Where is the cloud?
 One of the best bits about this DDaT team is there is never any shame in asking 'what does that mean?!'

 So, I am using this blog to explain the work of my own team and how we drive quality ‘product adoption’ as I often get asked what it is and why it matters.